epinio/epinio/docs/user/explanations/detailed-push-process.md

-# Epinio push in detail
+# Epinio Push in Detail

 Epinio strives to make use of well supported, well known, and loved projects instead of re-inventing the wheel ([link](principles.md#guidelines-soft-principles)).
 But while doing so, it makes sure those components are deployed correctly and work together seamlessly.
 Let's go through the `epinio push` process in detail,